deezee30/rv_core/README.md

 | Dev      | `10`    | Dark Green | Access to non-public areas of plugins |
 | Lead Dev | `10`    | Gold       | Access to non-public areas of plugins |
 | Admin    | `99999` | Blue       | Access to backend server commands and utilities |

+Obtainable via `AbstractCoreProfile#getRank()`

+`CorePlayer` provides helpful methods to distinguish between ranks.
+For example, to check if a player is a moderator, one can simply call `player.isMod()`.

 #### Premium